shuup/shuup-guide/source/notifications.rst

 ~~~~~~~

 Shuup has a notification system that allow users to handle `events` triggered
-by the platform and execute ``actions`` for that when a set of configured
+by the platform and execute `actions` for that when a set of configured
 conditions are met.
 It can be translated into this phrase:
+Do an `action` when an `event` is triggered if a `condition` is met. (e.g.:
-Do X when Y if W => Send email to customer when received a new order if the
-user has a valid email
+Send email to customer when received a new order if the user has a valid
+email).

 `Events` could include:

-- orders being created
+- Orders being created
-- shipments being dispatched
+- Shipments being dispatched
-- vendors requesting registration
+- Vendors requesting registration
-- many others
+- Many others

-Notifications may be delivered over different channels, such as email, as
+Notifications may be delivered over different channels, such as email,=, As
 delivery channels are also pluggable (requires developed addons that handles
 the channel).
-Notifications are basically the ``Actions`` that will be executed
+Notifications are basically the `Actions` that will be executed
 by the platform.

 Configuring Notifications